How Do I...

 - Request First Available Copy or This Item Only if you are requesting a specific issue or item

 - We will contact you when your item is available for pickup.
 You can choose to be contacted via phone, e-mail or text.
-You may change your preferred method of receiving library notices in your Patron Account.
+You may change your preferred method of receiving library notices in the My Account tab.

 There is a limit of 20 requested items per library card at any given time.